Fertility in Your 30s and 40s: What Changes (What You Can and Can’t Control)

 • Your gut is able to tolerate fibre and all food (sometimes “healthy foods” makes you feel worse because your digestion is not functioning optimally, or there is a significant imbalance)

-• Underestimates the role of stress and the nervous system on your hormonal health
+• Underestimates the role of chronic stress and the nervous system on your hormonal health

 This is why personalised assessment matters.
-Understanding your specific hormone picture, metabolic health, and any underlying conditions allows you to target what will actually make a difference.
+Understanding your specific hormone picture, metabolic health, and any underlying conditions or drivers allows you to target what will actually make a difference.

 Time Matters, But So Does Preparation

-I won't sugarcoat this: if you're in your late 30s or 40s and want children, time is a consideration.
-Waiting another year or two can make a difference and I know that can be scary and overwhelming to think about (trust me - I get it!).
+If you're in your late 30s or 40s and want children, time is a consideration.
+Waiting another year or two can make a difference and I know that can be scary and overwhelming to think about.

 Consider proactive testing if:

-• You're over 30 and planning to try in the next year or few years
+• You're planning to try in the next year or few years

 • Your cycles are irregular or have changed significantly